walkersw/felicity-finite-element-toolbox/README.md

 0. Download the package from:  http://www.mathworks.com/matlabcentral/fileexchange/31141-felicity

-1. Extract the given .zip file and read the ``FELICITY.pdf'' file for more info.
+1. Extract the given .zip file and read the "FELICITY.pdf" file for more info.
 In particular, see the INSTALLATION instructions in Chapter 1 of the PDF file.

 2. You need a C++ compiler.
 I use MS Visual C++, express edition.
 If you use LINUX, then the gcc compiler should be fine.
-You can configure MATLAB to use a compatible C++ compiler by typing ``mex -setup'' at the MATLAB prompt.
+You can configure MATLAB to use a compatible C++ compiler by typing "mex -setup" at the MATLAB prompt.

 3. Check the manual for tutorials.
 SWW: still in the process of moving tutorials over to GitHub.

-4. Type ``FELICITY_user_help'' at the MATLAB prompt for info on useful classes within FELICITY.
+4. Type "FELICITY_user_help" at the MATLAB prompt for info on useful classes within FELICITY.
-Look in the ``Demo'' directories for examples of how to use FELICITY.
+Look in the "Demo" directories for examples of how to use FELICITY.
 Also, check out the quick refernce guide: Quickref.pdf.

 5. Warning!
 Make sure that the meshes you use are positively oriented, e.g. make sure edge, triangle, and tetrahedra connectivity lists are positively oriented (i.e. right-hand-rule).
 If you do not know what this means, then you should not use this toolbox!